 China’s anger about nuclear submarines is dismissed by Australia.

-On Friday, Australia dismissed Chinese criticism of its intention to buy US nuclear-powered submarines, vowing to uphold the rule of law in airspace and waters where Beijing has made a number of contentious claims.
+On Friday, Australia dismissed Chinese criticism of its intention to buy nuclear-powered submarines from the United States, vowing to uphold the rule of law in airspace and waters where Beijing has placed hotly contested claims.

 On Wednesday, US President Joe Biden announced a new defence alliance between Australia and the United States, extending US nuclear submarine technology, as well as cyber defense, applied artificial intelligence, and undersea capabilities, to Australia.

-China’s government has branded the alliance a “very irresponsible” danger to regional stability, doubting Australia’s commitment to nuclear non-proliferation and warning Western partners that they risk “shooting themselves in the foot.”
+Beijing has branded the new alliance as a “extremely irresponsible” danger to regional security, casting doubt on Australia’s commitment to nuclear non-proliferation and warned Western partners that they risk “shooting themselves in the foot.”

-In an interview with radio station 2GB on Friday, Australian Prime Minister Scott Morrison stated that China has its own “quite significant program of nuclear submarine manufacturing.”
+In an interview with radio station 2GB on Friday, Australian Prime Minister Scott Morrison claimed that China had its own “quite significant program of nuclear submarine manufacturing.”

 “They, like Australia and all other countries, have the right to make decisions in their national interests for their defense arrangements,” he said.